Moddable-OpenSource/moddable/documentation/pins/audioout.md

 	audio.enqueue(0, AuioOut.Samples, buffer);

-To `enqueue` a buffer of audio samples with no header call enqueue with a buffer of samples:
+To `enqueue` a buffer of uncompressed audio samples with no header call enqueue with a buffer of samples:

 	audio.enqueue(0, AudioOut.RawSamples, buffer);